systemallica/backend-go/README.md

 ## Features

-- Chi as HTTP/2 Go Web Framework
+- Chi as HTTP/2 Go Web Framework.
-- Endpoint to start a ride -> `POST /rides`
+- Endpoint to start a ride -> `POST /rides`.
-- Endpoint to finish a ride ->  `POST /rides/{id}/finish`
+- Endpoint to finish a ride -> `POST /rides/{id}/finish`.
 - Input validation:
-  - Do not start a ride if user_id or vehicle_id are not provided
+  - Do not start a ride if user_id or vehicle_id are not provided.
   - Do not start a ride if the user or vehicle have another ride ongoing.
   - Do not finish a ride if the ride is already finished.
-- Ride price calculation (initial unlocking price when the ride is started, plus the price per minute when it is finished)
+- Ride price calculation (initial unlocking price when the ride is started, plus the price per minute when it is finished).
+  - Prices are treated as integers to avoid problems with floating point numbers.
-- API documentation with Swagger
+- API documentation with Swagger.
-- Fully tested
+- Fully tested.
-- ORM and DB migrations with go-rel
+- ORM and DB migrations with go-rel.
-- Data persistence in a Postgres database managed with Docker
+- Data persistence in a Postgres database managed with Docker.
-- Code live reload using Air
+- Code live reload using Air.
-- Code linting, formatting and testing on pre-commit
+- Code linting, formatting and testing on pre-commit.
-- IDE configuration for Go in VS Code
+- IDE configuration for Go in VS Code.

 TODO:

 - Metrics

 ## Installation

 _Note: This document assumes that the application is running on a macOS machine._

 Pre-requisites:

 - Go 1.18+
 - docker

 Tools:

 - Swag: `go install github.com/swaggo/swag/cmd/swag@latest`
 - go-rel CLI:

 ```
 brew tap go-rel/tap
 brew install rel
 ```

 Dependencies needed for pre-commit(optional):

 - Linting: `brew install golangci-lint`
 - Imports: `go install golang.org/x/tools/cmd/goimports@latest`
 - Pre-commit itself: `brew install pre-commit`

 Other optional tools:

 - Air

 ## Running the application

 1. Copy the example environment variable to a .env file.